hyperledger-archives/fabric/sdk/node/README.md

 The Hyperledger Fabric Client SDK (HFC) provides a powerful and easy to use API to interact with a Hyperledger Fabric blockchain.

+To install `hfc` from npm simply execute the following command:

+    npm install -g hfc

 The sections in this document are as follows:

 * The [Getting Started](#getting-started) section is intended to help you quickly get a feel for HFC, how to use it, and some of it's common capabilities.
 This is demonstrated by example.